linked-data-python/ldpy/README.md

 ```
 $ python -m ldpy -h
-usage: __main__.py [-h] [-l] [-p] [-s] [-x] file
+usage: __main__.py [-h] [-l] [-p] [-d] [-s] [-w] [-x] file

 Rewrite a .ldpy file into an equivalent python code.

 positional arguments:
   file                  the file to rewrite

 optional arguments:
   -h, --help            show this help message and exit
   -l, --debug-lexer     print the lexer output
   -p, --debug-parser    print the parser output
+  -d, --diagnose-syntax
+                        diagnose the ambiguities in the syntax
   -s, --silent          do not display the output code
+  -w, --write-output    write the output python code with the .py extension
-  -x, --execute       execute the output code
+  -x, --execute         execute the output cod
 ```

 You can also run a transformation in your own Python code, by importing from the `ldpy` package: